WHEN IT RAINS…

 Spread the love

-It’s springtime, but the garden has no water yet.
-It was shut down in late October, which was always the case when the garden season ended in the community where Walter has a summer house.
-It has no heater, save for a portable heating-convector Walter switches on when it gets cold, especially towards the end of October.
-He stays in the garden until the water system is shut down–the time when his garden house is officially closed, the time when he goes back to his apartment in the city center, stays there a couple of days, and then off to the Philippines until mid-March when the weather becomes unbearable for him.
-Time to go back to Vienna, to his garden house.
+It’s springtime, but the garden still has no water.
+It was shut down in late October, as always, when the garden season ended in the community where Walter has a summer house.
+It has no heater, save for a portable heating convector.
+Walter switches it on when it gets cold, especially towards the end of October.
+He stays in the garden until the water system is shut down — the time when his garden house is officially closed, the time when he goes back to his apartment in the city center, stays there a couple of days, and then off to the Philippines until mid-March, when the weather becomes unbearable for him.
+Time to go back to Vienna, to his garden house, leaving the water issues unresolved and adding to my frustrations.

 We have been back since the last week of March, and he has not done anything to remedy the situation.
-His legs got swollen, which prevented him from going to his garden house.
+His legs swelled, preventing him from going to his garden house.
 Oh, well, there was always me to take over his role.
-The trees–apricot, apple, cherry, plum–were in bloom, and so were the tulips.
-The ground was the image of a yellow and white carpet–Löwenzahn (dandelions) and Gänseblümchen (wild daisies) in full bloom.
-The dandelions propagate beyond control, taking over the garden in a couple of days if you do not pull them out, which is a task because their roots burrow deep into the ground.
+The trees — apricot, apple, cherry, plum — were in bloom, and so were the tulips.
+The ground was the image of a yellow and white carpet — Löwenzahn (dandelions) and Gänseblümchen (wild daisies) in full bloom.
+The dandelions spread unchecked, taking over the garden in a couple of days if you do not pull them out, which is a task because their roots burrow deep into the ground, symbolizing the ongoing neglect and the challenge of garden maintenance.

 They were a sight to behold when still young and fresh.
-I would not want to mow them, and I could not since there was no electric power to charge the lawnmower batteries.
+I did not want to mow them, and I could not, since there was no electricity to charge the lawnmower batteries.

-Renate, a neighbor in the garden community, gave Walter the mobile phone number of a gardener who could help him restore the electricity to his garden house.
-Walter should have called but did not.
-What he needed was an electrician, he said, not a gardener.
+Renate, a neighbor in the garden community, gave Walter the gardener’s mobile phone number, who could help him restore power to his garden house.
+Walter should have called, but did not.
+What he needed, he said, was an electrician, not a gardener.
+This delay highlights how household electrical issues can be a source of frustration, especially when they seem simple but take time to resolve, which I know many readers can relate to.

 I was frustrated that the dandelions were getting wilder each day, and I could not do anything to stop them.
 Desperate, I called Renate and asked if she knew any electricians.
 “I gave Walter a number to call, but he has not called until now,” she told me.
 I’ll give you the number so you can call him.”

 The gardener picked up the call.
 He knew an electrician who could do the job.
 That was when it dawned on me that the message sent to Walter had been lost in translation.
 A few days later, the gardener came to the garden with a pair of electricians from Croatia, working black.
 But the electric power was back before they could schedule a visit to the garden.
-Thanks to the help of my good neighbor, who said he would like to check it out upon hearing from me about the issue.
+Thanks to my apartment neighbor, who said he would check it out upon learning of the electric issue.

-He could not solve the issue the first time but then discussed it with a colleague while they were in the sauna.
-This colleague knows a lot about circuit breakers and told Norbert that if the main breaker keeps dropping to the off position, it means a defective appliance–a coffee maker, a fridge, or any of those, may be causing the power short circuit.
+He could not solve the problem the first time, but then discussed it with a colleague in the house’s sauna.
+This colleague knows a lot about circuit breakers and told Norbert that if the main breaker keeps dropping to the off position, it means a defective appliance — a coffee maker, a fridge, or any of those —may be causing a power short circuit.
 I could see Norbert’s face brightening upon hearing what his colleague had just said.
 Once he was home, he rang me up to say we should return to the garden the next day to see if his colleague was right; he was.
 The electric oven was the culprit.
-And then there was light after we switched off the breaker connected to it.
+It was reassuring to know that even persistent electrical issues can be resolved with the right help, which I hope offers some hope to others facing similar household frustrations.

-When the plumber came to the garden to get the water system in the house running again, no hot water came out.
+When the plumber came to the garden to get the water system in the house running again, true enough, no hot water came out.
 He said the boiler was not working, but not necessarily kaputt, but an electrician would know.
-He was the same guy who would come every year to shut off the water lines over winter and again in spring to switch them on.
+He was the same guy who would come every year to shut off the water lines over winter and turn them back on in spring.
 The kitchen faucet was leaking and needed to be replaced, so he said he would return the next day with a new one.

-A few days earlier, Sally, my cleaning lady came to the garden before the plumber did to help me prepare the veggie plots.
-Walter told me to plug in the water connection to the garden should I need it, which I did.
-My cleaning lady said no water came from the faucet but from under the sink, which was flooded by then.
-I did not know that the plumber had left all the water faucets open to prevent the pipes from bursting should the temperature drop to freezing and there was still water inside them.
+A few days earlier, Sally, my cleaning lady, came to the garden before the plumber did to help me prepare the veggie plots.
+Walter told me to plug in the water connection to the garden, should I need it, which I did.
+My cleaning lady said no water came from the faucet, but there was water under the sink, which was already flooded.
+I did not know that the plumber had left all the water faucets open to prevent the pipes from bursting if the temperature dropped to freezing and water was still inside them.

 Sally panicked when she saw the bathroom flooded.
 I turned off the primary water connection, immediately stopping the water from running further.
 The water on the floor was gone, but where did it go?
 Water was knee-deep in the cellar when Sally went down with buckets to dispose of it, which she would painstakingly lift up for me to empty.
 They were heavy, believe me!
 Sally came to the garden to help me till the soil and cut the grass, and she got paid to do something else.

-He is coming to my apartment on Tuesday, he said, for my own problem with my kitchen faucet.
+He is coming to my apartment on Tuesday, he said, for my kitchen faucet problem.
 What was this thing about kitchen faucets?
 I asked myself.
-I was washing dishes after I had my breakfast when I felt my feet getting wet.
+I was washing dishes after breakfast when I felt my feet getting wet.
 Water was flowing from under the sink.
 This must have happened for days, with water accumulating each time I opened the faucet.
 I just noticed it that morning.
 I opened the sink doors and found a wet and soggy box of dishwasher detergent tablets.
 The tablets, wrapped in plastic foil, spilled out when I lifted the box.

 When it rains, it pours.
 It’s more like shit happens.